-- 3. Upon information and belief, any injuries to Plaintiff were caused by her own - contributory negligence and failure to exercise reasonable care for her own property.

-said injuries were caused by the acts or omissions of persons or entities other than These Defendants, including, without limitation, other defendants, over whom These Defendants had no control.
+3. Upon information and belief, any injuries to Plaintiff were caused by her own said injuries were caused by the acts or omissions of persons or entities other than These Defendants, including, without limitation, other defendants, over whom These Defendants had no control.
 These include, without limitation, use of portable generators for illegal purposes, failure to properly operate

-Upon information and belief, if Plaintiff suffered any injuries as alleged in this action, portable generators, failure to properly maintain and repair portable generators, failure to properly use portable generators, failure to properly guard against a portable generator causing a fire or other damage, failure to be prepared for the possibility of a wild fire starting, and other omissions or acts which caused, or were a substantial factor in causing, the Loma Fire.
+Upon information and belief, if Plaintiff suffered any injuries as alleged in this action, portable generators, failure to properly guard against a portable generator causing a fire or other damage, portable generators, failure to properly maintain and repair portable generators, failure to properly use failure to be prepared for the possibility of a wild fire starting, and other omissions or acts which caused,

-Defendants had no duty or way to anticipate these acts or failure to act by other persons or entities and
+Defendants had no duty or way to anticipate these acts or failure to act by other persons or entities and or were a substantial factor in causing, the Loma Fire.